 While a sensitive topic and painful life event, divorce is not uncommon in Michigan.
 It’s important to remember you have rights and are entitled to appropriate representation.
-Our partners at ConsumerAffairs researched the best divorce lawyers in Lansing to find an advocate who makes the process easier.
+We researched the best divorce lawyers in Lansing to find an advocate who makes the process easier.

 According to the Michigan Department of Health and Human Services, there were 1,379 divorces in Clinton, Eaton and Ingham counties in 2017.
 The U.S. Department of Health and Human Services states Michigan had a divorce rate of 2.8 out of every thousand residents in 2017, compared to a national average of 3.2 per every thousand residents in 44 reporting states.

 While rates are dropping, divorce is common enough that many law firms specialize in the process.
 Because of the long-lasting effects of a divorce settlement, it’s crucial you choose the correct one for your case.

 Michigan is a no-fault divorce state, meaning a divorce is granted without requiring a cause or placing blame on either party.
 Once a spouse files for divorce in Lansing, it is either contested or uncontested.

 In uncontested divorces, the couple agree to all divorce terms related to property division, child custody and alimony payments.